DSFT has been providing science based consultancy services globally since 2002.

 The use of a high temperature short time heat treatment (HTST) of 72°C for 15 seconds to destroy pathogenic bacteria in milk, reduce the number of spoilage organisms and increase shelf life is well established (Cerf and Condron, 2006; Codex Alimentarius (2004); Juffs and Deeth, 2007).

-In this article we will explore how to use mix composition to control the hardness or "scoopability" of ice cream.
+In this article we will explore how to use mix composition to control the hardness or "scoopability" of ice cream or gelato.
 The serving temperature which influences the concentration of ice present will also be considered.
-The volume of air added during freezing (overrun) and the concentration of emulsifier can also affect hardness.
+The volume of air added during freezing (overrun), the manufacturing process and the concentration and type of emulsifier can also affect hardness.

 Ice cream and gelato manufacturers produce products with a range of favours.
 There are often significant variations in sweetness and hardness between flavours.
 This article provides an explanation of sweetness, how it is measured and how it can be controlled.